TheBIMsider/BYF/README.md

 4. **Enable GitHub Pages** in repository settings
 5. **Create your Personal Access Token** at airtable.com/create/tokens
 6. **Enter your credentials** in the deployed app
-7. **Start your fitness journey with database power!** 🎯
+7. **Start your fitness journey with complete database power!** 🎯

 **Questions?** Create an issue on GitHub - we're here to help! 💪

-**Want to see your data?** Check out your Airtable base for a beautiful, structured view of your fitness journey! 📊
+**Want to see your data?** Check out your Airtable base for a beautiful, structured view of your fitness journey across all 5 tables! 📊

 ---

+## 🎉 **Version 1.1 - 100% Complete!**

+This Airtable version is now **production-ready** with:
+- ✅ **All 5 tables working perfectly**
+- ✅ **Complete weight unit conversion (lbs ↔ kg)**
+- ✅ **Full custom rewards integration with claiming**
+- ✅ **Real-time database synchronization**
+- ✅ **Enterprise-level error handling**

+Ready for daily use as your complete fitness tracking solution with the power of structured database storage!

+---

-*Airtable Database v1.1.0 - Enhanced with structured data and powerful database features*
+*Airtable Database v1.1 - 100% Complete with all 5 tables syncing, weight unit conversion, custom rewards integration, and comprehensive database features*